evgenyb/iac-workshops/dns-and-ssl-management-on-azure-with-ado/labs/lab-01/readme.md

 ## Task #3 - configure Azure DevOps pipeline for `domains` workload

-Now lets configure an empty and dummy infrastructure deployment pipeline for the `iac-domains-iac` repository.
+Now, let's configure an empty and dummy infrastructure deployment pipeline for the `iac-domains-iac` repository.
 Later, we will use this pipeline to deploy Bicep code to the `iac-domains-rg` resource group.

 Start by cloning the `iac-domains-iac` repository to your local machine.